The 7th Critical Metals meeting (CMM 2020) - Northwest University, Xi'an, China

 Session 1 – Shallow plumbing systems:

-The question addressed by the consortium is ‘How can we understand better the plumbing systems in shallow intrusive complexes, down to 1-2 km beneath carbonatite and alkaline volcanics, the most important environment for hi-tech element mineralisation?’
+The question addressed by the consortium is ‘How can we understand better the plumbing systems in shallow intrusive complexes, down to 1-2 km beneath volcanics, the most important environment for hi-tech element mineralisation?’
 The session aims to bring together contributions from geological and geochemical investigations of natural laboratories with a variety of approaches to modelling of magmatic systems.
 Contributions will be solicited relating to both carbonatites/alkaline rocks and other magmatic systems to determine what synergies exist.

 Session 2 – Geology for Geomodels: